 Interview Author Alison Stuart answers our questions

-What is your book Gather the Bones about?
+What is your book The Girl Who Never Left about?

 Set in post World War One, Australian war widow Helen Morrow visits the family home of Charlie, her deceased husband, for the first time.
 Only to be greeted by his resentful and bitter mother.
 The fact that Helen is Australian is enough to turn Lady Evelyn Morrow and her circle against the colonial interloper.
 Helen’s only ally is Charlie’s cousin Paul, a recluse recovering from his own war injuries and tortured by painful memories of the trenches.
 When eerie manifestations begin to haunt the pair, it’s easy for Paul to dismiss them as nothing – or perhaps as symptoms of his battle-related trauma.
 But as ghosts from both the recent and the distant past encroach, Paul and Helen are drawn together in a bid to solve a centuries old mystery and lay their ghosts to rest.